sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=_XVib3RF9sU&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. **Introduction**
+   - Overnight trading strategies involve holding stocks or ETFs from the close of one trading session until the open of the next session.
-The video discusses an overnight trading strategy focused on SPY, the ETF that tracks the S&P 500.
-Here's a concise summary:
+   - The article focuses on SPY, an ETF that tracks the S&P 500, and its performance during overnight hours.

-1. **Overnight Strategy Overview**:
-   - The strategy involves holding the S&P 500 from the market close to the next open.
-   - Historical data shows that most gains occur during this period, providing an edge for overnight trading.

-2. **First Trading Rule**:
+---

+### 2. **Trading Product**
+   - **SPY**: An ETF that mirrors the performance of the S&P 500 index.
+     - Used as the primary trading vehicle for the strategies discussed.

+---

+### 3. **Themes/Insights**
+   - Overnight gains in SPY have historically been significant, with all gains coming from holding the ETF during sleep hours.
+   - The strategy leverages the historical tendency of SPY to rise overnight, providing a consistent edge for traders.

+---

+### 4. **Strategy Details**
+#### Strategy 1: Three Lower Closes Rule
+   - **Rules**:
-   - If today is the third consecutive lower close, buy at close and sell at the next day's open.
+     - If today is the third consecutive lower close, buy at the close.
-   - Performance: 661 trades with an average gain of 0.13%, translating to annual returns of 2.8%.
-Only 8% investment time.

-3. **Improvement by Holding Till Close**:
-   - Selling at the next day's close instead of open doubles gains, increasing the average gain to 0.24%.
+     - Sell at the open or close of the next trading session.

-4. **RSI-Based Strategy**:
+   - **Backtest Performance**:
+     - 661 trades since 1993.
+     - Average gain per trade: ~0.13%.
+     - Annualized returns: ~2.8%.
+     - Small drawdowns, consistent performance.

+#### Strategy 2: RSI Indicator
+   - **Rules**:
+     - Use the Relative Strength Index (RSI) on a 2-day period.
-   - Buy if 2-day RSI drops below 10; sell at next open.
+     - Buy SPY if the 2-day RSI drops below 10.
-   - Performance: 741 trades, 62% win rate, average gain of 0.14%.
+     - Sell at the open or close of the next session.
+   - **Backtest Performance**:
+     - 741 trades since 1993.
+     - Average gain per trade: ~0.14%.
+     - Win rate: ~62%.

+#### Strategy 3: Holding Until Market Close
+   - **Rules**:
+     - Similar to Strategy 1 but with a holding period extended until the market close instead of selling at the open.
+   - **Backtest Performance**:
+     - Doubling or tripling capital compared to exiting at the open.
+     - Average gain per trade: ~0.24% when holding until market close.

+---

+### 5. **Backtest Performance**
+   - All strategies show consistent performance over decades, with gains compounding over time.
-   - Holding till close improves performance significantly due to compounding.
+   - Extending holding periods (e.g., selling at market close instead of the next day's open) significantly improves returns due to compounding.

-5. **Conclusion**:
+---

+### 6. **Conclusions**
+   - Overnight trading strategies can be profitable despite small daily gains, thanks to consistent performance and compounding effects.
+   - Small edges in trading strategies can be amplified with time and optimal execution.
+   - The article invites suggestions for potential improvements or alternative strategies.

+---

+### 7. **Additional Notes**
+   - SPY's liquidity (trading at over $400) offsets slippage and commissions, making these strategies feasible.
-   - Strategies can be tweaked for better results.
+   - The strategies are scalable and can potentially be leveraged for higher returns.
-   - SPY's high price ($400+) helps offset costs like slippage and commissions.
-   - The video invites viewers to comment with suggestions.

-Overall, the strategies leverage overnight returns and historical patterns, with room for customization.
 </details>

 <details>